 Who should not use cryotherapy?

-There is not doubt that cryotherapy has gained significant traction within the wellness community for its various health advantages.
-New to cryotherapy?
-This is a technique where your body is exposed to extremely cold temperatures for a brief length of time, just a few minutes, with the goal to aid in muscle healing, reduce inflammation, and burn calories.
-Like any therapeutic practice, cryotherapy does have some potential drawbacks and side effects.
+Cryotherapy is a wellness routine where your body is exposed to freezing temperatures for a short time, usually just for a few minutes.
+Cold therapy aids in muscle healing, reducing inflammation, and strengthening immunity (1).
+However, like any health practice, cryotherapy does have some potential drawbacks and side effects.

 Negative reactions to cryotherapy